ikvk/imap_tools/README.rst

     subjects = [msg.subject for msg in mailbox.fetch(Q(all=True))]
     mailbox.logout()

-MailBox.fetch - email message generator, first searches email uids by criteria, then fetch and yields emails by one:
+MailBox.fetch - email message generator, first searches email ids by criteria, then fetch and yields emails by one:

 * *criteria*: message search criteria, `docs <#search-criteria>`_
 * *charset*: 'US-ASCII', indicates charset of the strings that appear in the search criteria.
 See rfc2978